-This difference is perhaps the most well known between the two theories.
-While use the same words as adults but mean something quite different.
+This difference is perhaps the most well-known between the two theories.
+While Vygotsky saw words as giving children scientific concepts, Piaget emphasized that children often use the same words as adults but mean something quite different.
 For Piaget, understanding scientific concepts is a matter of progressive construction through stages where reasoning becomes increasingly more adequate and corresponds to what society considers correct.
 In this conception lies the possibility for going beyond society and constructing something new to society.